Frequently Asked Questions relating to Commission Arrangements

 Once you have submitted an enquiry to the lender, they will be able to review your agreement and confirm if your agreement was affected by a discretionary commission arrangement.

-You should submit any complaint to your lender.
-Most lenders have set up dedicated webpages and online enquiry forms to allow you to do this.
-Please click here to see a list of the contact details for the lenders we work with.
-Your lender will inform you of any next steps when you submit your complaint to them, however please be aware that it is unlikely that your lender will be in a position to issue a ‘final response’ letter until after the conclusion of the pause on 4th December 2025 and the outcome of the FCA review and the Supreme Court hearing is known.
+You should submit any complaint to your Lender.
+Most Lenders have set up dedicated webpages and online enquiry forms to allow you to do this.
+Please click here to see a list of the contact details for the Lenders we work with.
+Your Lender will inform you of any next steps when you submit your complaint to them, however please be aware that it is unlikely that your Lender will be in a position to issue a ‘final response’ letter until after the conclusion of the pause, currently until 4th December 2025 and the outcome of the FCA review and intended redress scheme is known.